amazinglyaws/jenkins-terraform-cicd-devsecops/README.md

-# Deploy a dockerised application to AWS using Jenking CICD and Terraform using DevSecOps practices
+# Deploy a dockerised application to AWS EC2 using Jenkins CICD and Terraform leveraging DevSecOps practices
 Deploy an application to AWS using Jenkins and Terraform leveraging DevSecOps practices

 Tools : AWS EC2, Terraform (S3, DynamoDB), GitHub, Jenkins, Docker, SonarQube, Trivy, Tfsec